cloudberrydb/cloudberrydb/README.md

 so as described below.
 Note that you will need a "multilib" C++ compiler that supports the -m32/-m64 switches, and you may also need to install 32-bit ("i386") versions of the C and C++ standard libraries for your OS.
-Finally, you will need to build 32-bit or 64-bit versions of GPOS and GP-Xerces as appropriate.
+Finally, you will need to build 32-bit or 64-bit versions of GP-Xerces as appropriate.

 Toolchain files for building 32 or 64-bit x86 libraries are located in the cmake directory.
 Here is an example of building for 32-bit x86: